Is In-Context Learning Learning?: Methods

 \textbf{Vending Machine (Verification)} (FSA): given a list of items and costs $C$, a sequence of operations $Op$ (add balance, purchase item), and initial and final balances $b_0, b_f$, verify if $b_f = Op(C) + b_0$.

 \textbf{Vending Machine (Sum)}: Same as the verification version, but the learner must compute $b_f = Op(C) + b_0$ for an unknown $b_f$.
 It has a constrained set of moves, but unbounded states ($\mathbb{N}$).
-This is the only task that is not a decision problem.
+This is the only task in our work that is not a decision problem.